 - a total exemption from Inheritance tax for benefits taken by the surviving spouse or civil partner;

 - tax credits that apply for the year of death;

 - if you have dependent children, an additional widowed person or surviving civil partner with dependent children tax credit available for the 5 tax years bereavement

 These are explained in more detail below.

-- if you yourself were the "assessable spouse", you will continue to get the married person's allowance and married rate band for the remainder of the tax year.
-You will be taxable on your own income for the full tax year in which your spouse died plus your late spouse's income from the beginning of the tax year to the date of death.
+- if you were the ’assessable spouse or other civil partner, you will continue to receive the married person or civil partner tax credit and appropriate rate band for the remainder of the tax year.
+You will be taxed on your own income for the full tax year plus your late spouse's or civil partner’s income from 1 January to the date of his or her death.

 - if you were both taxed as single persons, i.e under Separate Treatment, you will get the increased widowed person or surviving civil partner tax credit and income tax rate band.